azharshahstl/CocktailShaker/app/notes.md

 I want to allow users to see all cocktails that are of a particular style, all cocktails (which will contain links to individual cocktail show pages) and individual cocktails.
 Mixologists can logout from any page, maybe use a 'back' button.
 Users will also have the option to have the App pick a cocktail for them to make at random.

-Admins will be namespaced with users and will have access to stats such as number of users and total cocktails in the DB.
+Admins will be namespaced with users and will have access to stats such as number of users and total cocktails in the DB as well as all user's fav_alcohols and reason_to_shake.